-The STA237H1F instructors can be reached at sta237@utoronto.ca.
+The STA237H1F instructors can be reached at sta237@course.utoronto.ca.
 Questions about the course material should not be emailed; instead, you should bring your question to an instructor or TA during their office hours or post to Quercus Discussions.
-Course-related inquiries that are more personal in nature may be sent to the instructors at sta237@utoronto.ca from your utoronto.ca email address.
+Course-related inquiries that are more personal in nature may be sent to the instructors at sta237@course.utoronto.ca from your utoronto.ca email address.
 If you use email to communicate with the instructors, you must use your mail.utoronto.ca account.
 This is to protect your privacy: if another account is used, there is no way for the instructors to verify the sender's identity.
-We will aim to respond to emails within 48 hours Monday-Friday.
+We will aim to respond to emails within two business days.

-- Dekking, F.M., Kraaikamp, C., Lopuha, H.P., and Meester, L.E (2005) A Modern Introduction to Probability and Statistics: Understanding Why and How, Springer. - [Optional] Wagaman, A. S., and Dobrow, R. P. (2021) Probability: With Applications and R. 2nd Edition.
-Wiley.
+- Wagaman, A. S., and Dobrow, R. P. (2021) Probability: With Applications and R. 2nd Edition.
+Wiley. - [Optional] Dekking, F.M., Kraaikamp, C., Lopuha, H.P., and Meester, L.E (2005) A Modern Introduction to Probability and Statistics: Understanding Why and How, Springer.

-Readings and practice problems will be assigned from Dekking et al. (2005).
-A digital version of this textbook is available through University of Toronto Libraries - https://link-springer-com.myaccess.library.utoronto.ca/book/10.1007/1-84628-168-7.
+Readings and practice problems will be assigned from Wagaman & Dobrow (2021).
+A digital version of this textbook is available through University of Toronto Libraries - https://books-scholarsportal-info.myaccess.library.utoronto.ca/en/read?id=/ebooks/ebooks6/wiley6/2021-06-14/1/9781119692430

-Wagaman et al. (2021) is suggested in case you are interested in an additional textbook for different explanations and additional practice problems.
+Dekking et al. (2005) is suggested in case you are interested in an additional textbook for different explanations and additional practice problems.
+A digital version of this text is also available through the library.